skuep/V0-DBM/README.md

 # V0-DBM
-This is a differential pulley system belt mod for the Z-axis on Voron 0.
+This is a high-resolution differential pulley system belt mod for the Z-axis on Voron 0 with optional Kirigami Bed support.

 NOTE: Alpha version and heavy work in progress!
 Some things are not yet tested, there WILL be road bumps ahead.